briandconnelly/softermax/README.md

 ### Plotting the Data

-Since this was a *static read*, we can quickly make a plot of the readings for each well.
+Since this was a *static* (or *endpoint*) read, we can quickly make a plot of the readings for each well.
 First, we can add Row and Column values for each well using functions from [microtiterr](https://github.com/briandconnelly/microtiterr).

 ``` r
 library(dplyr)